vuvu15202/PGEA/README.md

 ### Key Features 🌟:
 - **Dynamic Page Generation**: Create and manage pages based on your needs with ease.
+- **Dynamic Authorization**: Developers can create any set of roles and permissions to assign to users, instead of hard authorizing at the backend like most current systems do.
+In addition, developers can authorize the management page to limit the type of people who can access the page or limit the use of certain functions.
 - **Customizable Templates**: Use pre-built templates or design your own.
 - **User Management**: Integrate with user management systems for role and permission handling.
 - **Data Integration**: Connect seamlessly with databases and data sources.